-Janelle Monáe Is Joining The Harriet Tubman Movie Alongside Cynthia Ervio & A Talented Cast
+Janelle Monáe Is Joining The Amazingly Talented Cast Of The Harriet Tubman Movie

 It feels like forever since fans last bore witness to Janelle Monáe doing her thing on the big screen.
 Of course, the triple-threat has been pretty busy lately — what with her Grammy-nominated album, and all — which makes Tuesday's news of Janelle Monáe joining the Harriet Tubman movie even more exciting, announced in a press release on Oct.
 2. As if audiences needed another reason to keep an eye out for this film, whose historical premise and star-studded cast of characters (Monáe included, obviously) promises import, emotion, and artistry all at once.

 For those who haven't yet heard about the upcoming Harriet Tubman biopic, titled Harriet, it's probably worth noting here that not too much has been revealed thus far about the specifics of the film's premise or the characters who will eventually bring it to life.
 (Makes sense, since the movie hasn't started filming yet.)
 Characterization aside for now — we'll get there in a minute — what we do know of Harriet's eventual premise suggests the biopic, as its genre distinction implies, will draw most of its storylines from real-life events.